Orange-OpenSource/ods-android/docs/modules/About.md

 }
 ```

-Here is an example of a valid app news JSON file:
+Here is an example of a valid *App news* JSON file:

 ```json
 [